-57. Defendant Haugen intentionally, knowingly, and/or recklessly made false statements and representations to federal prosecutors concerning Professor Xi's scientific collaborations with colleagues in China.
-Defendant Haugen knew that as an active researcher Professor Xi collaborated broadly with scientists around the world, including scientists from China.
-Additionally, defendant Haugen knew or recklessly disregarded the fact that Professor Xi's interactions with Chinese colleagues were legitimate and normal academic collaborations that were part of his university responsibilities and scientific pursuit, fully disclosed, and consistent with commonly accepted practices, and were not part of any unlawful scheme to enrich Professor Xi.
+Additionally, defendant Haugen knew or should have known that Professor Xi's interactions with Chinese colleagues were legitimate and normal academic collaborations that were part of his university responsibilities and scientific pursuit, fully disclosed, and consistent with commonly accepted practices, and were not part of any unlawful scheme to enrich Professor Xi.
 In spite of this knowledge, defendant Haugen falsely informed federal prosecutors that Professor Xi's normal academic collaborations in China were for a nefarious purpose.

-58. The actions of defendant Haugen in intentionally, knowingly and/or recklessly providing false information to federal prosecutors and in failing to provide evidence of a clearly exculpatory nature, were done with the intent and purpose of initiating a malicious prosecution of Professor Xi, and these communications in fact led directly to the false indictment and prosecution.

-59. Defendant Haugen's deliberate and/or reckless falsifications and withholding of exculpatory evidence caused the issuance of orders under FISA.
-For each FISA order issued, on information and belief, there were known and/or reckless false statements and representations and material omissions of facts in the affidavits of probable cause and other submissions made in support of the orders.

-60. On information and belief, both before and after obtaining the FISA orders, defendant Haugen and/or Doe(s) caused the interception of Professor Xi's communications, including his emails, text messages, and/or phone calls, without obtaining a warrant from any court.
-In conducting this surveillance, the defendants relied on the purported authority of Section 702 of FISA and/or Executive Order 12333.
-Although neither Section 702 nor Executive Order 12333 permits the government to "target" Americans directly, the FBI and NSA nonetheless frequently rely on these authorities to obtain without a warrant the communications of Americans who are in contact with individuals abroad-as Professor Xi was with his family and in the course of his scientific and academic work-in violation of the Fourth Amendment.
+- 53. The actions of defendant Haugen in intentionally, knowingly and recklessly providing false information to federal prosecutors and in failing to provide evidence of a clearly exculpatory nature, were done with the intent and purpose of initiating a malicious prosecution of Professor Xi, and these communications in fact led directly to the false indictment and prosecution. - 54.
+Defendant Haugen's deliberate and reckless falsifications and withholding of exculpatory evidence caused the issuance of orders under FISA and under Executive Order 12333.
+For each FISA order issued, on information and belief, there were known and reckless false statements and representations and material omissions of facts in the affidavits of probable cause and other submissions made in support of the warrants and orders. - 55.
+On information and belief, both before and after obtaining the FISA orders, defendant Haugen and/or Doe(s) caused the interception of Professor Xi's communications, including his emails, text messages, and/or phone calls, without obtaining a warrant from any court.
+In conducting this surveillance, the defendants may have relied on the purported authority of Section 702 of FISA or Executive Order 12333.
+Although neither Section 702 nor Executive Order 12333 permits the government to "target" Americans directly, the government nonetheless relies on these authorities to obtain without a warrant the communications of Americans who are in contact with individuals abroad, as Professor Xi was with his family and in the course of his scientific and academic work.